preethamks2016/FetchRewardsTest/README.md

 mvn compile exec:java -Dexec.mainClass="org.fetch.FetchTest" -Dexec.arguments="5000,transactions.csv"
 ```
 We provide the 2 arguments using -Dexec.arguments flag:
-- pointsToSpend (5000 in the above command)
+- pointsToSpend ("5000" in the above command)
-- CSV file name. (transactions.csv in the above command)
+- CSV file name. ("transactions.csv" in the above command)
--

 The output JSON should appear above the ***BUILD SUCCESS*** message as shown here:
 ```
 {